dell-democenter/dell-democenter.github.io/0499/Readme_v3.5.md

 - networking issue in the underlying democenter infrastructure.
 - cancel the lab and deploy a new one

+# release notes 0499v3.5
+## new
+- hana01 + hana02 with SLES15SP7 and HANA 2.0 and SPS08

+## changed
+- updated SRP stuff to latest releases

+## removed
+- none

 # release notes 0499v3.4
 ## new
 - 2FAGuard tool for scan TOTP tokens

 ## changed
-- moved some workloads from nutanix to proxmox
+- moved some workloads from nutanix to proxmox. check overview !
 - Updated SRP stuff to latest releases

 ## removed
+- none

 # release notes 0499v3.3
 ## new